-Writing portable C and C++ code is mainly a matter of observing the standards (C99, C++14 or where declared C++11/17/20) and testing that extensions (such as POSIX functions) are except perhaps some special characters such as backslash and hash which may be taken over for currency symbols supported.
-Do make maximal use of your compiler diagnostics - this typically means using flags -Wall and -pedantic for both C and C++ and additionally -Werror=implicit-function-declaration and -Wstrict-prototypes for C (on some platforms and compiler versions) these are part of -Wall or -pedantic).
+Writing portable C and C++ code is mainly a matter of observing the standards (C99, C++14 or where declared C++11/17/20) and testing that extensions (such as POSIX functions) are except perhaps some special characters such as backslash and hash which may be taken over for currency symbols.

-&lt;sup>98 Typically on a Unix-alike this is done by telling fontconfig where to find suitable fonts to select glyphs from.
+&lt;sup>97 Typically on a Unix-alike this is done by telling fontconfig where to find suitable fonts to select glyphs from.